Table of Contents

 As explained in the section on diagnostics, larger effusions with severe dyspnea are therapeutically punctured in order to relieve the patient from his/her shortness of breath.
-However, never extract more than 1.5 liters in a single session since there is the risk of re-expansion edema or great losses of protein.
-Therefore, for larger effusions, treatment consists in suction drainage over the course of several days.
+However, never extract more than 1.5 L in a single session since there is the risk of re-expansion edema or great losses of protein.
+Therefore, for larger effusions, treatment consists of suction drainage over the course of several days.

-If the pleural effusion is recurrent (especially in cases of malignant genesis) and/or cannot be controlled with medication, a chemical pleurodesis can be performed.
+If the pleural effusion is recurrent (especially in cases of malignant genesis) and/or cannot be controlled with medication, chemical pleurodesis can be performed.
 After the puncture of the effusion, a fibrosing substance (e.g., talcum) is introduced into the pleural cavity through the chest drain.
-The substance triggers an inflammatory reaction that causes the two pleural layers to adhere with each other and, thus, prevents any further accumulation of fluids in the pleural cavity.
+The substance triggers an inflammatory reaction that causes the 2 pleural layers to adhere to each other and, thus, prevents any further accumulation of fluids in the pleural cavity.

 For a well-aimed biopsy and the isolation of histological tissue samples in cases of malignant effusions, and also for further bacteriological diagnostics of non-controllable parapneumatic effusions and pleural empyema, an additional video-assisted thoracoscopy may be performed as well.